hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 - We are currently hijacking the BasisPointRaycaster to ignore the world geometry if we're interacting with a non-world menu that intersects with world geometry.
     - In-world UIs may still affect the operation of the main menu, this may need some consultation on layer management.
+- We are currently adding an event listener to the BasisLocalInputActions to detect right-click on desktop for our telekinesis action (grab at a distance).

 ## Adaptations